DaqiHu/poetry-torch/README.md

 A template for PyTorch users to install the correct version for your device.

+This repo only support Windows and CUDA 12.1 for now.
+Linux, MacOS are scheduled.
+Please make issues if you require it eagerly.

 ## Usage

 Make sure Poetry is installed on your device.